artikcloud/tutorial-java-otaFirmwareUpdateStarter/readme.md

   >>>simulate updating complete with version V1
   ```

- 5. Enter Ctrl-C in the terminal of the sample app to kill the client.
+ 5. Enter Ctrl-C in the terminal to kill the client.
 This sample client is good to use for one update.

  6. Go to Developer Dashboard to [monitor OTA update tasks](https://developer.artik.cloud/documentation/advanced-features/ota-updates.html#monitor-update-task).
 You should see one task for each run of this client like the following screenshot.
 An update could fail due to various reasons.
-For example, the versions provided in Step 2 and 3 do not match.
+For example, the versions provided in Step 1 and 2 do not match.
 ![OTA update tasks](./img/ota-task-list.png)

 ## Implementation